How Do I Get an Offer in Compromise Approved: Mastering the IRS Offer in Compromise and Reducing Tax Debt

 Initial Payment Options

-When it comes to making payments on an Offer in Compromise, you have two primary options: lump sum payments or periodic payments.
-For the lump sum option, you must make an initial payment of 20% of the offer amount, with the remaining balance payable in up to five additional payments.
-It’s important to note that the initial payment is non-refundable.
+When it comes to making payments on an Offer in Compromise, you have two primary options: a lump sum cash offer or a periodic payment offer.
+For the lump-sum option, you must make an initial payment of 20% of the offer amount, with the remaining balance generally paid in five or fewer payments, which means fewer payments overall.
+It’s important to note that the initial payment is non-refundable and made to the United States Treasury, so advance planning with a proactive small business CPA firm in East Atlanta can be valuable.

-If you choose the periodic payment option, you must continue making payments while the IRS evaluates your application, unless you qualify for low-income certification.
+If you choose the periodic payment method, also called the periodic payment option, you must continue making monthly payments while the IRS evaluates your application, unless you qualify for low-income certification.
+These are non refundable payments that are applied to your tax debt even if the offer is rejected.

 Calculating Your Offer Amount